apache/db-jdo-site/README.md

 ### TODO
  * If you find any issues please provide a PR or [create a JIRA ticket](https://issues.apache.org/jira/projects/JDO/issues/?filter=allopenissues)

-### PUBLISHING THE SITE
+### Publishing the Site
 After changes have been made to the sources in the `db-jdo-site/src/main/asciidoc` or `db-jdo-site/src/main/template` directory, changes will be published automatically to the live web site by simply pushing changes to the master branch of the repository.
 The process is as follows:

-1. Pushing changes to the master branch invokes the post-push script in `db-jdo-site/.github/workflows/deploy-site.yml` which builds the site in `db-jdo-site/target/` via `mvn clean install`.
+1. Pushing changes to the master branch invokes the post-push script in [`db-jdo-site/.github/workflows/deploy-site.yml`](./.github/workflows/deploy-site.yml) which builds the site in `db-jdo-site/target/` via `mvn clean install`.

 1. If the build is successful, the files are copied from `db-jdo-site/target/` to `db-jdo-site/docs/`.
 The `db-jdo-site/docs` directory is checked to see if any changes have been made.